Window Vision Functions

 Bounding boxes locating the subimage.

-Finds contours in the image that match the specified color.
+Find contours in the backbuffer that match a color.

 Parameters:

-• tolerance (int) – Allowed deviation per colour channel.
+• tolerance – Allowed deviation per colour channel.

-• min_area (int) – Minimum area in pixels squared for a contour to qualify.
+• min_area – Minimum area in pixels squared for a contour to qualify.

 Returns: